 If your premature baby was diagnosed with NEC after being given Similac or Enfamil formula, you may be able to participate in a class action lawsuit against the formula companies and receive financial compensation for the harm that was done to your child.

 Our law firm is currently seeking new preemie baby formula lawsuits to represent families who have suffered as a result of this infant formula.
 Our NEC formula lawyers are bringing lawsuits against baby formula manufacturers.
 Three cases have already gone to trial in state court as we discuss below.
-The first trial in the MDL will be in May 2025.

 On this page, you will find: